CYPRESS BEND COURSE

 Designer: Arnold Palmer

-Cypress Bend at Craft Farms Golf Resort boasts a 4-1/2 star rating by Golf Digest.
+Cypress Bend at Craft Farms Golf Course boasts a 4-1/2 star rating by Golf Digest.
 This architectural masterpiece, features staggered tee boxes, sprawling bunkers, top quality putting surfaces and year–round lush conditions.
 A perfect complement to its big sister, Cotton Creek, this course has a coastal feel as it traverses a unique system of cord-grass accented lakes which come into play on nearly every hole.
 Cypress Bend offers wide fairways, vast landing areas and large undulating greens, giving golfers confidence as they prepare to tackle this Palmer creation.

 CYPRESS BEND COURSE STATS

 With a slight dogleg to the right, the tee shot must avoid the two fairway bunkers that guard the right side.
 The second shot will require proper club selection because of the depth of the green.
 Bunkers guard this large green to the right and in back.